damianlewis/ansible-role-octobercms/README.md

 octobercms_database_name: 'database' or MySQL, PostgreSQL and SQL Server / 'storage/database.sqlite' for SQLite
 octobercms_database_prefix: ''
 ```
-Settings for configuring a database for use with OctoberCMS.
+Settings for configuring a database for use with October.
 - `octobercms_database_connection:string` - Specifies which database connection to use.
 Possible options are `sqlite`, `mysql`, `pgsql` and `sqlsrv`.
 - `octobercms_database_name:string` - Specifies the name of database.
 - `octobercms_database_prefix:string` - Specifies a prefix which is added to the database table names.